0hyde0/IGCSE-CS-Content/Data transmission/Encryption.md

 ## Secrets

-The sole reason for the existance of encryption, is to make data unreadable.
+The sole reason for the existence of encryption is to make data unreadable.
-Encryption involves ``scrambling data`` before being transmitted, which helpts it to be protected against unauthorised access as the scrambled data is unreadable.
+Encryption involves ``scrambling data`` before being transmitted, which helps to deter unauthorised access to it.

-There are two main methods of encryption, ``symmetric`` and ``asymmetric``.
+There are two main encryption methods, ``symmetric`` and ``asymmetric``.

 ## One or two keys?